pedromlsreis/quantive/docs/security/encryption.md

 ---

-## 11. Migration of existing users (lazy)
+## 11. Migration of existing users (lazy) — completed

+This section is kept for historical context.
+The migration described here ran during the `enc_version = 1` rollout window; the code paths it relied on are no longer present in the load flow.

-Existing users have `portfolio_snapshots` rows with `enc_version = 0` and plaintext `data`.
-We migrate them lazily on next login:
+At the rollout of `enc_version = 1`, existing users had `portfolio_snapshots` rows with `enc_version = 0` and plaintext `data`.
+They were migrated lazily on next login:

 ```
 1. After successful login (§8.3) and DK unlock:
      a.
 SELECT enc_version, data FROM portfolio_snapshots WHERE user_id = ?
      b.
 IF enc_version = 0:
           - plaintext = data
-          - encrypt and upsert per §9.1 (this writes enc_version=1 and clears `data`)
+          - encrypt and upsert per §9.1 (writes enc_version=1, clears `data`)
-2. UI shows a one-time toast: "Your data is now end-to-end encrypted."
+2. UI showed a one-time toast: "Your data is now end-to-end encrypted."
 ```

-If a user never returns, their plaintext row stays at `enc_version = 0` indefinitely.
-We will revisit this at the 90-day mark post-launch and decide whether to:

-- (a) leave plaintext indefinitely (worst-case privacy posture continues for inactive accounts),
-- (b) email a one-time "log in to encrypt your data" prompt,
-- (c) purge unmigrated rows after a longer window (e.g., 1 year).

-This decision is intentionally deferred until we have data on migration uptake.
+Once the active user base had migrated, the v0 reader was removed from both `decodeSnapshot` (in `src/lib/cloudSync.ts`) and `decryptSnapshot` (in `src/lib/crypto/snapshot.ts`).
+The `data JSONB` column itself remains in the schema, but is `NULL` on every migrated row.
+A v0 row encountered today cannot be loaded by the current build — by design.

+If a stuck v0 row is ever surfaced (an account that signed up before #33, never returned during the rollout window, and is now trying to load), the recovery path is a manual server-side migration — not re-introducing the v0 reader in the client.

 ---